 - A short hair cut can help to reduce the emotional impact of hair loss.

 Chemotherapy treatment often causes skin to be very dry.
 Wear protective clothing and sunscreen with a minimum SPF of 30 to prevent damage to the skin.
-If skin problems develop our dermatologist in Keller, TX can help.
+If skin problems develop our dermatologist in Southlake, TX can help.

 - Avoid hot tubs to reduce the risk of inflammation to the skin.

 During chemo treatment nails may become dry and brittle, can become discolored, and may develop lines and ridges.
 Occasionally, some patients may experience separation of the nail from its bed.
 Specific chemo drugs are worse than others for nail problems.
 While the condition is temporary when they occur, the effects can last for months.
 For patients with nail problems, cooling gloves during the infusion may be of help to minimize the effects on nails.
-If signs of infection or other problems requiring medical attention occur, schedule a consultation with a Compassion Dermatology dermatologist in Keller, TX.
+If signs of infection or other problems requiring medical attention occur, schedule a consultation with a Compassion Dermatology dermatologist in Southlake, TX.